Sick time off for regular contract covered, classified, and professional staff

 If you have previously worked for a Washington state agency, public institution of higher education, or public education service district, you may be eligible to transfer or reinstate your sick leave balance from your previous employer.
 Visit Prior Washington State Service Credit for more information.

-Certain reasons for using sick leave may fall under the federal Family and Medical Leave Act (FMLA).
+Certain reasons for using sick time off may fall under the federal Family and Medical Leave Act (FMLA).
 If this is the case, you will be asked to follow our FMLA policy and procedures.
 This will include providing medical certification from a health-care provider.
 Visit FMLA for additional information.

 Other medical certification

-Even if your leave is not covered by FMLA, you may still be asked to provide medical certification.
+Even if your sick time off is not covered by FMLA, you may still be asked to provide medical certification.

 Attendance Incentive Program

-Each January, you have the opportunity to receive payment for excess sick leave hours, provided that you meet the eligibility requirements of the program.
+Each January, you have the opportunity to receive payment for excess sick time off hours, provided that you meet the eligibility requirements of the program.
 For more information, visit Attendance Incentive Program.

 Donating to shared leave programs

-You may be able to donate sick leave hours to help another employee in need of leave for medical or military reasons.
+You may be able to donate sick time off hours to help another employee in need of leave for medical or military reasons.
 For more information, visit:

 Change in FTE

-If your FTE status changes in the middle of a calendar month, the number of leave hours you earn for that month will be prorated, based on the amount of time worked at each FTE during that month.
+If your FTE status changes in the middle of a calendar month, the number of sick time off hours you earn for that month will be prorated, based on the average of the higher FTE in each pay period.

 Change in employment program

-The amount of sick leave that transfers with you when moving from faculty to professional staff is dependent on your faculty appointment and your length of service as a faculty member.
+The amount of sick time off that transfers with you when moving from faculty to professional staff is dependent on your faculty appointment and your length of service as a faculty member.

-Moving from staff to faculty, student, or hourly
+Moving from monthly paid staff to faculty, student, or hourly

 Leaving UW employment

-You are not paid for your unused sick leave hours when you leave UW employment (unless your separation is due to retirement or death — see below).
+You are not paid for your unused sick time off hours when you leave UW employment (unless your separation is due to retirement or death — see below).

-If you return to UW employment later, your sick leave balance may be reinstated.
+If you return to UW employment later, your sick time off balance may be reinstated.
 For more information, visit Prior Washington State Service Credit.

 Transfers to another state agency

-Your sick leave balance may transfer with you if you move from University employment to a leave-eligible staff position at another state agency, public institution of higher education, or public education service district without a break in service, depending on the specific terms of your new job.
+Your sick time off balance may transfer with you if you move from University employment to a classified non-union, contract covered, and professional staff position at another state agency, public institution of higher education, or public education service district without a break in service, depending on the specific terms of your new job.

 Separation due to retirement

-When you retire from UW employment, 25 percent of the cash value of your unused sick leave balance is placed into a tax-free Voluntary Employee Beneficiary Association (VEBA) medical expense account.
+When you retire from UW employment, 25 percent of the cash value of your unused sick time off balance is placed into a tax-free Voluntary Employee Beneficiary Association (VEBA) medical expense account.
 For more information, visit VEBA.

-Members of the Inlandboatmen’s Union are not eligible for a VEBA and therefore receive a taxable cash payment for their unused sick leave at the same 25 percent rate.
+Members of the Inlandboatmen’s Union are not eligible for a VEBA and therefore receive a taxable cash payment for their unused sick time off at the same 25 percent rate.

 Separation due to death

-If an employee dies while still employed by the UW, the employee’s estate will receive 25 percent of the cash value of the employee’s unused sick leave balance.
+If an employee dies while employed by the UW, the employee’s estate will receive 25 percent of the cash value of the employee’s unused sick time off balance.

-You should respond to an employee’s leave request as soon as possible.
-Follow this process:
+You should respond to an employee’s time off request as soon as possible.